CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/tasks/wait-for-task/wait-for-task-block-1.md

 #### Result

-Waiting for an [IExecutionTask][], that represents the asynchronous execution of another flow, 6 second after the asynchronous flow is started results the execution containing the [WaitForTask][] block not pausing and the variable `($)Result` being immediately updated to the following:
+Waiting for an [IExecutionTask][], that represents the asynchronous execution of another flow, 6 second after the asynchronous flow is started results in the execution containing the [WaitForTask][] block to not pause and the variable `($)Result` being immediately updated to the following:

 ```json
 {